Convergence Analyses of Davis-Yin Splitting via Scaled Relative Graphs: Contraction factors of DYS

-Our contraction factors of Theorems~\ref{thm:lipschitz-dys-a-lip-sm}, \ref{thm:lipschitz-dys-a-lip-b-sm}, and \ref{thm:lipschitz-dys-a-lip-c-sm} are smaller (better) than the six prior contraction factors of \cite[Theorem~D.6]{davis_three-operator_2017}.
+Our contraction factors of Theorems~\ref{thm:lipschitz-dys-a-lip-sm}, \ref{thm:lipschitz-dys-a-lip-b-sm}, and \ref{thm:lipschitz-dys-a-lip-c-sm} are smaller (better) than the six prior contraction factors of \cite[Theorem~D.6]{davis2015three}.
 However, accurate comparisons require making \emph{appropriate updates} to the prior results.

-Theorem~D.6 of \cite{davis_three-operator_2017} presents six contraction factors, which are obtained by making certain substitutions to the equation (D.33) of \cite{davis_three-operator_2017}.
+Theorem~D.6 of \cite{davis2015three} presents six contraction factors, which are obtained by making certain substitutions to the equation (D.33) of \cite{davis2015three}.
 Carefully carrying out these calculations leads to the following updates.
-Theorem~D.6.1 of \cite{davis_three-operator_2017} presents the contraction factor
+In Theorem~D.6.1 of \cite{davis2015three}, the contraction factor assuming conditions of the second statement of our Theorem~\ref{thm:lipschitz-dys-a-lip-sm} (so $\opB$ is $\mu_\cB$-strongly monotone and $L_\cB$-Lipschitz) should be updated to